ChromiumOS-Guy/Android-Debloater/README.md

 very simple script for automated debloating of android (meant for linux use only)
 ## features:
-supports list like structure for debloating android and installing apks
+supports list like structure for debloating android ,installing apks and executing adb shell commands
 ## use:
 use example
 ```shell